perezjosibm/ceph-aprg/bin/README.rst

 each archive contains the FIO .json output results, the top output CPU measurments, as well as .png for the IOPs versus latency charts.
 Since the example involves a range of data values (for increasing iodepth), only the final chart coalescing all the data points is of interest:

+-- Add example charts here, might need to be edited in the github webportal

 The .pdf report is generated from a template, at the moment is fixed but can be changed according to a main test plan (as in CBT)